 In 1827, King George IV of England ordered for the Grand Service to be made by esteemed silversmiths Rundell, Bridge and Rundell.
 The Royal Service cost an astonishing £100,000 to make (approximately $15 million in today’s currency) and shocked the Parliament into administering a cap for the Royal Family’s spending habits still in place today.
 This beautifully crafted and historically significant ice pail is one of six made to be the centerpieces of the Grand Service.
 It is the only piece from the collection currently available.
 Four of the ice pails still reside in Windsor Castle and are used by the Queen to this day!

 After ordering for the service to be made, King George IV died before it was ever finished.
-His successor, Queen Victoria, came to reign much to the dismay of his brother, Ernest Augustus.
+Queen Victoria came to reign in 1837, much to the dismay of George IV’s brother, Ernest Augustus.
 Ernest was given ruling over Hanover, Germany, but felt as if he was denied his rightful ruling over the United Kingdom.
 Before moving to Germany, Ernest stole this ice pail and one other along with as much of the Grand Service he could fit into his luggage.
 Queen Victoria was so infuriated that she unsuccessfully took Ernest to court to sue for the stolen silver.
 When the judge denied the case access to move forward in reluctance to deal with such a “familial matter,” Queen Victoria made sure to drape herself in royal jewels and crowns whenever in the company of Ernest.

 When Hanover fell to Prussia in 1866, the ice pails along with the other royal silver were smuggled into Gmuden, Austria.
 One of the two ice pails went to a museum while the other went to a private Austrian collector.
 It is this exceptional ice pail that we are proud to showcase in our gallery.